aroberge/reeborg/dev_tools/readme_for_devel.md

 Tape output, according to his creator,
 _is good for machines and humans that are robots_.
-As I am neither, I use one of the three following formatters:
+As I am neither, I use one or two of the four following formatters:

-* tape-diff
+* tap-diff
-* tape-dot  (a minimal formatter, used by default)
+* tap-dot  (a minimal formatter, used by default)
+* tap-notify (also used by default, together with tap-dot)
-* tape-spec
+* tap-spec

 These are also modules that can be installed using npm.